cmfelton/iv_checklist/README.md

 # Obtaining the Data

 Obtaining the data requires an IPUMS account.
 Go to https://usa.ipums.org/usa-action/variables/group to create an extract using the 1990 Census 5% microdata.
 We list the exact variables used in cg2006_IPUMS_summary.pdf.
-We exported the data as a .csv file and named it "census.csv".
-If you use a different name, be sure to change it in cg2006tidying.R. cg2006tidying.R prepares the data for the main IV analysis, and iv_checklist.R carries out the procedures we describe in the checklist (not including things like stating assumptions or clarifying who the compliers are).
-We were unable to replicate Conley and Glauber's (2006) results exactly, but our treatment effect and standard error estimates are very close to theirs.
+We exported the data as a .csv file and named it ``census.csv``.
+If you use a different name, be sure to change it in ``cg2006tidying.R``.

 # Running the Code

 The easiest way to run everything will be to place ``IV_checklist.Rproj`` into a directory with subfolders "data" and "code."
 You can download "code" here.
 Create a new folder called "data" and follow the directions above to obtain ``census.csv``.
 Then put it into "data" and launch ``IV_checklist.Rproj``.
 The scripts use the ``here`` package, so you won't have to specify a working directory.

+``cg2006tidying.R`` prepares the data for the main IV analysis, and ``iv_checklist.R`` carries out the procedures we describe in the checklist (not including things like stating assumptions or clarifying who the compliers are).
+We were unable to replicate Conley and Glauber's (2006) results exactly, but our treatment effect and standard error estimates are very close to theirs.